senesis/sandbox/compatibility_with_CliMAF.md

     - for an input dataset representing an ensemble : which are the symbolic names for members ?

-    - for other parameters : which is there name ?
+    - for other parameters : which is their name ?

 - this declaration translates to the creation of a python function which can be used for scripting operations using CliMAF, which